JPMorgan Chase & Co. (JPM) CEO Jamie Dimon on Q2 2020 Results - Earnings Call Transcript

 Chris Kotowski

 Good morning.
 Thank you.
 I guess, I just think it was such an extraordinary quarter for capital raising.
 Dealogic shows over $2 trillion of debt and equity raised in the quarter.
 And I guess, a two-part question around that.
-One is, as you look at that, was a good portion of that in kind of the distressed areas, and presumably capital that’s junior to your bank debt?
+One is, as you look at that, was a good portion of that in kind of the stressed areas, and presumably capital that’s junior to your bank debt?
 And to what extent has all that helped raise the quality of bank loans?
 And then, secondly, looking forward, I mean, did all the companies that needed to and could raise capital do so in the second quarter and therefore, we're looking at kind of the flat spot going forward, or do you see this kind of -- like there's an ongoing need for a lot of these companies continue to raise capital?

 Jamie Dimon